petabi/sniffles/README.md

      next to each other and to create the illusion of many concurrent flows.
 In our tests, we have managed up to 2-3 million concurrent flows before memory becomes an issue.
-     Also, we should mention that different latencies can among streams can cause some flows to terminate ealier than others.
+     Also, we should mention that different latencies among streams can cause some flows to terminate ealier than others.

   - -d Rules Directory: path to directory containing rule files.